ForgeRock/forgeops/README.md

 # Deploying with ForgeOps

-_Kubernetes deployment for the Ping Identity Platform._
+_Kubernetes deployment for the Ping Advanced Identity Software._

-This repository provides Docker, Kustomize and Helm artifacts as well as custom tooling to help users deploy the Ping Identity Platform on a Kubernetes cluster.
+This repository provides Docker, Kustomize and Helm artifacts as well as custom tooling to help users deploy the **Ping Advanced Identity Software** on a Kubernetes cluster.

 ## Pre-release software

-The [dev branch](https://github.com/ForgeRock/forgeops/tree/dev) is where ForgeOps engineers work on bugs and new features for the next release.
-Please feel free to try the latest features by checking out the [dev branch](https://github.com/ForgeRock/forgeops/tree/dev).
+The [main branch](https://github.com/ForgeRock/forgeops/tree/main) is where ForgeOps engineers work on bugs and new features for the next release.
+Please feel free to try the latest features by checking out the [main branch](https://github.com/ForgeRock/forgeops/tree/main).
 Please find the *pre-release documentation* [here](https://staging-docs.pingidentity.com/forgeops/dev).
 The *pre-release Release Notes* can be found [here](https://staging-docs.pingidentity.com/forgeops/dev/rn/rn.html).

 >Note: The latest pre-release software in the dev branch is not supported by Ping Identity.

-## What's new?
+## What's new in the latest ForgeOps release?

 See the [ForgeOps Release Notes](https://docs.pingidentity.com/forgeops/latest/rn/rn.html) to read about new features and changes.

-## Ping Identity platform configuration
+## Ping Advanced Identity Software configuration

 The default product configuration bundled with the product images is a basic installation that can be further extended by developers to meet their requirements.
 The main features of the default configuration are:

 * Deployments for PingAM, PingIDM, PingDS and PingGateway.
 PingGateway is not deployed by default, but is available optionally.